geeksblabla/geeksblabla.com/podcast/README.md

 - Check missed Episode ( usually should be One or Zero) : using the anchor geeksBalaba rss

-- Generate a Json file for missed Episode and Save it under Podcast folder (git ignored)
+- Generate a Json file for missed Episode and Save it under Fixture folder (git ignored). to make it ready for cypress workflow

 ```json
 {